unravel-team/metaclj/CONVENTIONS.md

 - If you speculate or predict something, always inform me.
 - When asked for information you do not have, do not make up an answer; always be honest about not knowing.
 - Document the project in such a way that an intern or LLM can easily pick it up and make progress on it.
+- Think step-by-step and show reasoning for complex problems.
+Use specific examples.
+- When giving feedback, explain your thought process and highlight issues and opportunities
+- Breakdown large tasks and ask clarifying questions when needed

 ## Rules for writing documentation